Databus Logo

 • Room capacity: A class of 50 cannot be scheduled in a room built for 25.

-• Consecutive period limits: A teacher cannot teach more than a set number of periods in a row without a break — you configure this limit.
+• Consecutive period limits: A teacher cannot teach more than a configured number of periods in a row without a break — set per teacher or per board norm.

-• Board-mandated teaching hours: Subject minimum weekly periods as required by CBSE or your State Board.
+• Board-mandated teaching hours: Subject minimum weekly periods as required by CBSE, ICSE, or your State Board.

 Soft constraints — preferences the algorithm tries to satisfy